craigbuckler/validator/images/readme.md

-compressed images will be copied here
+Original images must be placed in ./src/images Optimised versions are copied to ./images